 Conventional pap smears have more false positives than liquid-based cytology, but liquid-based cytology has higher specificity.

 What is the treatment of trichomoniasis?

-- The oral antibiotic, metronidazole, is prescribed and is safe for use in pregnancy and lactation.
-Tinidazole or ornidazole are alternatives for males and non-pregnant, non-lactating females.
+The oral antibiotic, metronidazole, is prescribed for trichomoniasis and is safe for use during pregnancy and lactation.
+Tinidazole or ornidazole are alternatives for men and non-pregnant and non-lactating women.

-- Patients should avoid sex until they and their sexual partners complete treatment and have no symptoms (usually about one week).
+- Patients should avoid sex until they and their sexual partners have completed treatment and have no symptoms (usually about 1 week).

 How is trichomoniasis prevented?

 Like other STIs, the risk of acquiring trichomoniasis is reduced by safe-sex practices, including limiting the number of sexual partners, using condoms, and avoiding re-infection by not having sexual contact with untreated sexual partners.

 If you think you are infected, stop any sexual contact and see your usual doctor or a specialist clinician at a sexual health clinic.